<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2732602&amp;fmt=gif">

 4. Click on the blue Send receipts button to send the notification to the sender immediately.

-You can also select the grey Not now button to be prompted again the next time you open the email.
+You can also select the grey Not now button.
+In that case, you will get a prompt again the next time you open your Gmail.

-How to Send an Inconspicuous Read Receipt in Gmail with Email Tracking
+How to Send a Read Receipt in Gmail with Email Tracking: Without the Recipient Knowing

-If you’re looking for increased functionality, less conspicuous tracking, and more intuitive email insights — email tracking is an excellent alternative.
+Email tracking is an excellent alternative if you're looking for increased functionality, less conspicuous tracking, and more intuitive email insights.

 What is Email Tracking?

-Email tracking is a standard marketing and sales strategy that uses software to monitor and analyze an email’s delivery to an intended recipient.
+Email tracking is a standard marketing and sales strategy that uses software to monitor and analyze email delivery to an intended recipient.

 Cirrus Insight offers both email and link tracking to help you determine when a lead is hot with information to help you personalize your follow-up strategy and close more deals.